fasterize/nginx/README.markdown

 Response is a HTTP code 200, with body containing the string `STORED`.

+Expire time in memcached is set by default to 0.
+To set another value, add following line to config :

+    set $memcached_expire 2;

+Or

+    set $memcached_expire $http_memcached_expire;

+The first one will set a fixed expire value (2 seconds).

+The second one will take the expire value to set in memcached from http header `Memcached-Expire`.

 Note : you can also send get request to this location, data will be extracted from memcached, like in a standard memcached location.

 Flush memcached